Das-Kollektiv/tdme2/README.md

             - installation using HTTP download from a repository which is easy to set up
             - updating/repairing/uninstalling
         - TDME2 tools contains the installer creation application, whereas
-            - installer definitions are set up using simple property files
+            - installer definitions are set up using property files
             - create-installer is able to group files into components

 - What does it (maybe still) lack